numpy/numpy/doc/neps/nep-0057-numpy-platform-support.rst

      `Steam Hardware & Software Survey <https://store.steampowered.com/hwsurvey/?platform=combined>`__
      *may have to be used.*

-4. Adding a non-wheel CI job for a platform to the NumPy CI matrix is much cheaper, and easily reverted in case of problems.
+4. Adding a regular CI job (i.e., not aimed at uploading wheels to PyPI) for a platform to the NumPy CI matrix is much cheaper, and easily reverted in case of problems.
 The bar for adding such jobs is low, and assessed on a case-by-case basis.

 5. For all platforms in any supported tier: the relevant prerequisites in our dependencies have been met.
 E.g., build tools have support, and for wheels